Day 61 (7/31/14): Anacortes, WA | Spokane, WA

 Time to start heading east.
 We began making our way over to Spokane, WA, Justin’s old (short-lived) stomping grounds.
 Justin had lived in Spokane for a few months about 10 years ago, and since we’d be passing through, he wanted to show me around.
 On the way, we passed the Wenatchee River where there was a nearby fire.
 We could see the smoke billowing over the mountaintops.
 We even saw a log still smoldering.
 Luckily though, the fire seemed to be fully contained at that point and didn’t cause any delay in our travels.

 We drove through Leavenworth, a cute little Bavarian town similar to Solvang, CA. All of the buildings stayed true to the Bavarian theme, even the gas stations.
-Unfortunately since we were pressed for time and towing our trailer, we couldn’t stop to check out the town.
+Unfortunately, since we were pressed for time and towing our trailer, we couldn’t stop to check out the town.
 We wish we could have spent some time there.
 As we continued heading east, the landscape became barren and dry, not at all how I pictured the state of Washington.
 It’s interesting how much the terrain can change within a single state.
 However, we started seeing pine trees again as we approached Spokane.
 We finally arrived at our RV park after sundown.

 Day 62 (8/1/14): Spokane, WA | Coeur d’Alene, ID

 Today is our 2 month anniversary of being on the road!
 Justin surprised me this morning by taking me for breakfast at Frank’s Diner, a neat restaurant in an old train car in downtown Spokane.
-While we were waiting to be seated, we happened to meet another couple who is also currently traveling in an RV on an extended road trip.
+While we were waiting to be seated, we happened to meet another couple who is also currently traveling by RV on an extended road trip.
 We got to talking about our experiences and swapped funny war stories of being on the road.

 When it came time for us to be seated, we ended up being placed at the counter next to our new friends, Mike and Judy.
 We continued talking over breakfast and learned that they also have a blog about all of their road trips!
 We exchanged info and plan on keeping in touch.
 We’ve really enjoyed meeting nice people along the way.
 By the way, the food was outstanding!
 I had the Blueberry Muffin French Toast, and Justin had the Spicy Creole Benedict on a grilled biscuit…yum!

 After breakfast, we headed to the South Hill area.
 The neighborhoods were great with their tree-lined streets and older brick and craftsman-style houses, many of which had been refurbished.
 We visited the Japanese Garden and walked the dogs around Manito Park.
-Next we went back to downtown Spokane where we strolled around Riverfront Park along the Spokane River and took photos of the lovely Spokane Falls from the pedestrian bridges.
+Next, we went back to downtown Spokane where we strolled around Riverfront Park along the Spokane River and took photos of the lovely Spokane Falls from the pedestrian bridges.

 Then we drove about 30 miles east into Idaho to visit Coeur d’Alene.
 There was a street fair going on near the lake.
 We walked around for a bit, but it was about 100 degrees outside, and the black asphalt of the street wasn’t helping.